 We want to encourage every member of our faith family to engage in meaningful, personal worship in the new year.
 Here are a few resources we recommend for daily Bible reading.
+Check out this video from Donald Whitney regarding the use of Bible reading plans.

 Bible Tips & Resources

 - Guide to Personal Worship - Learn how to read, examine, apply, and pray the Word of God.
 We don't read just for knowledge.
-We read God's Word to know Him, have relationship with Him, and to reflect His glory through our lives.
+We read God's Word to know Him, have relationship with Him, and reflect His glory through our lives.

 - Bible Reading Partner - Consider enlisting a Bible reading partner.
 You can meet with them once a week to share: a) what you are learning, b) what God is speaking to you, and c) what you are obeying in response.